This story mentions physical and sexual abuse, forcible detransitioning of a trans person, death, and suicidal ideation.

 It was 24 May 2024.
 Several queer and transgender people had gathered outside Kolkata’s Kantapukur Morgue, a blue-and-white building.
 They were waiting for the body of Tamoghno, a transgender woman who had died the previous day.
 Tamoghno’s natal family members were also present.

 Sourish Samanta, a journalist and filmmaker who was at the morgue, recalled Tamoghno’s family members mourning her as “their only son.”
-Tamoghno’s friends, along with some of the Kolkata-based LGBTQ+ activists, tried to remind them that Tamoghno was a woman.
+Tamoghno’s friends, along with some of the Kolkata-based LGBTQ+ activists tried to remind them that Tamoghno was a woman.
 But the family members continued to misgender her.
-“For many of us,” Aritra, a close friend of Tamoghno’s, told queerbeat, “it was like seeing what would happen were we to die.”
+“For many of us, it was like seeing what would happen were we to die,” Aritra, a close friend of Tamoghno, told queerbeat.

-According to Aritra, an elderly trans woman present there remarked, “Even when I become a skeleton, people would call me a man.”
+Aritra recalled that an elderly trans woman present at the morgue remarked, “Even when I become a skeleton, people would call me a man.”

 In India, dead bodies have a legal right to dignity and fair treatment, as established in a 1989 Supreme Court ruling.
-A 2021 National Human Rights Council (NHRC) advisory built on the judgement by laying down guidelines for handling dead bodies.
-These guidelines require hospitals to hand over the bodies to natal families, who are required to register the death at the office of the local registrar, according to the 1969 births and deaths registration law.
-But most transgender people, facing discriminatory and violent treatment from their natal families who don’t approve of their gender, are forced to leave home, or are pushed out by their families.
-A 2018 NHRC study found that only 2 percent of the 900 transgender people surveyed lived with natal kin, while 93 percent lived with other transgender people in chosen families.
+A 2021 National Human Rights Council (NHRC) advisory built on the ruling by laying down guidelines for handling dead bodies.
+These guidelines require hospitals to hand over the dead bodies to their natal families, who are required to register the death at the office of the local registrar, according to the 1969 births and deaths registration law in India.
+But most transgender people in the country face discriminatory and violent treatment from their natal families who don’t approve of their gender.
+As a result, trans people are forced to leave home or are pushed out by their families.
+A 2018 NHRC study found that only 2 percent of the 900 transgender people surveyed lived with their natal kin, while 93 percent lived with other transgender people in the families they chose.
 Such chosen families, however, have no legal authority to claim dead bodies or perform last rites.

 Immediately, Aritra alerted other queer and transgender persons present at the funeral.
-A heated debate followed as Tamoghno’s friends tried to convince the natal family to let her be seen off in gender-affirming clothing.
-Eventually, the family members “were outnumbered,” Aritra said.
-Tamoghno was taken to the crematorium draped in a customary white sari with a red border.
+A heated debate followed as Tamoghno’s friends tried to convince the natal family to let her be seen off in clothes that affirmed her gender.
+Eventually, the friends’ demand “outnumbered” the family’s plans, Aritra said.
+Tamoghno was taken to the crematorium in a customary white sari with a red border.
+Her friends also painted her feet and palms red with aalta, recollected Ankana Dey, a Kolkata-based queer feminist activist.
+Ankana was among those who laid the sari over Tamoghno’s body.
+Aalta is a dye worn by women in different parts of India.

 Source: Aritra Chatterjee